tspascoal/GitHubActions.Gates.Samples/docs/Configuring.md

 - `Author` (Optional.
 String).
 The user to search for issues created by.
 If omitted author is not relevant.
 - `Mention` (Optional.
 String).
 The user or team to search for issues mentioned in.
 If omitted mention is not relevant.
 - `Milestone` (Optional.
 Integer).
 The milestone **number** (not name) to search for issues in.
-  - If omitted milestone is not relevant, issues with or without a milestone will be considered.
+  - If omitted milestone (or empty) is not relevant, issues with or without a milestone will be considered.
   - Use `*` issues that have any milestone set.
-  - Leave blank to search for issues with no milestone.
+  - Use `NONE` to search for issues with no milestone.
 - `Labels` (Optional.
 Array of strings).
 The labels to search for issues with.
 If omitted labels are not relevant.
 - `OnlyCreatedBeforeWorkflowCreated` (optional.
 Boolean).
 If true only issues created before the workflow run was started will be considered.
 If false all issues will be considered.